sframe-wg/sframe/draft-omara-sframe.md

 KID.
 The process for provisioning keys and their KID values is beyond the scope of this specification, but its security properties will bound the assurances that SFrame provides.
-For example, if SFrame is used to provide E2E security against intermediary media nodes, then SFrame keys MUST be negotiated in a way that does not make them accessible to these intermediaries.
+For example, if SFrame is used to provide E2E security against intermediary media nodes, then SFrame keys need to be negotiated in a way that does not make them accessible to these intermediaries.

 For each known KID value, the client stores the corresponding symmetric key `base_key`.
 For keys that can be used for encryption, the client also stores the next counter value CTR to be used when encrypting (initially 0).

-When encrypting a frame, the application specifies which KID is to be used, and the counter is incremented after successful encryption.
+When encrypting a plaintext, the application specifies which KID is to be used, and the counter is incremented after successful encryption.
 When decrypting, the `base_key` for decryption is selected from the available keys using the KID value in the SFrame Header.